This page describes how service accounts work with Compute Engine.

 When you attach a service account to a Compute Engine instance, you must also ensure that the scopes set on the instance are correct.
 Otherwise, your app might not be able to access all of the APIs it needs.
 For more information, see Access scopes on this page.

-For step-by-step information about attaching a service account to a Compute Engine instance, see Creating and enabling service accounts for instances.
+For step-by-step information about attaching a service account to a Compute Engine instance, review one of the following documents:

 When you set up an instance to run as a service account, you determine the level of access the service account has by the IAM roles that you grant to the service account.
 If the service account has no IAM roles, then no resources can be accessed using the service account on that instance.